WDSY-FM: History

 In 1991, then-owner Entercom decided to change the station's branding and the station became known as "Pittsburgh's Country, Y108," though the music and call letters remained the same.
 Channel mentions of 107.9 FM later were incorporated into the branding as more radios came equipped with digital tuners.

 In 1993, WDSY-FM moved from its longtime home in the Fulton Theatre (now known as the Byham Theater) building in downtown Pittsburgh to Gateway Towers, occupying space formerly used by WPIT, which had moved to Green Tree.

 The station was acquired by CBS Radio in 1998.
 WDSY-FM then moved to studios and offices in Foster Plaza in Green Tree, about three miles southwest of downtown Pittsburgh.

-The station’s ratings flourished under CBS ownership, thanks in large part to a strong lineup of veteran air personalities, including Brian “Monty” Montgomery, Rick “Zeke” Eberhart, Ally Butler, Chris DeCarlo, Stoney Richards, and later the return of Jimmy Roach following a stint at crosstown competitor WOGI.
+The station's ratings flourished under CBS ownership, thanks in large part to a strong lineup of veteran air personalities, including Brian "Monty" Montgomery, Rick "Zeke" Eberhart, Ally Butler, Chris DeCarlo, Stoney Richards, and later the return of Jimmy Roach following a stint at crosstown competitor WOGI.

-In the mid-2010’s, the station began experimenting with different playlist tweaks.
-In response to the launch of iHeartMedia’s Big 104.7 (WPGB), the station dropped most gold titles from the 1990’s and 2000’s in favor of more current material.
-In early 2017, select classic rock titles were added to the station’s gold library, focusing on heartland and southern rock from artists such as Lynyrd Skynyrd, Bob Seger, The Georgia Satellites, and The Eagles.
+In the mid-2010s, the station began experimenting with different playlist tweaks.
+In response to the launch of iHeartMedia's Big 104.7 (WPGB), the station dropped most gold titles from the 1990s and 2000s in favor of more current material.
+In early 2017, select classic rock titles were added to the station's gold library, focusing on heartland and southern rock from artists such as Lynyrd Skynyrd, Bob Seger, The Georgia Satellites, and The Eagles.
 Both changes only lasted a matter of months.